 Full integration with Google Assistant makes using Google Maps a breeze.
 Simply ask for directions to an address, or even something less specific such as the nearest gas station or convenience store, and Google Assistant will automatically process your request and open up Google Maps with the coordinates plugged in and ready to go.
 Simply tap the directions button to start on your journey.

-We'll be updating this article as more functionality is added to Google Assistant on the Pixel.
+We'll be updating this article as more functionality is added to Google Assistant.
 In the meanwhile, we're curious to know how you're using Google Assistant.
 Do you find it useful for some tasks more than other?
 What features would you like to see added?
 Let us know in the comments!